IBM-Bluemix/tf-bluemix-loadbalanced-web-servers/README.md

 # Running in Multiple Data centers

 Simply run `terraform plan -var 'datacenter=lon02' -state=lon02.tfstate` or whatever your preferred datacenter is (replace `lon02` for both arguments), and repeat for `terraform apply` with the same arguments (or create alternative `terraform.tfvars` files and pass them to terraform).

+# TODO

+- [ ] Add iptables configuration to instances
+- [ ] Add Softlayer Firewalls in front of instances

 # Video of Terraform Execution